Robpol86/makemkv/README.md

 back until the drive ejects them.
 Rinse and repeat.

 Note that this Docker image only decrypts and rips to MKV files.
-It does not transcode/convert files into smaller sizes or other formats.
+It does not transcode/convert files into smaller sizes or other formats (this can be accomplished using hook scripts, more info below).
 Ripped Blurays may take up around **40 GB** or so in my experience.

 ## Variables and Volumes